 You might benefit from additional changes to your life, such as lowering stress, changing jobs, or learning to pace yourself.
 It can be daunting to think of changing your lifestyle -- where should you start?
 Here are some resources for you:

-Several complementary and alternative treatments may also be effective against fibromyalgia and chronic fatigue syndrome.
+Several complementary and alternative treatments may also be effective against these illnesses.
 Here's a look at what has and hasn't been found to work:

 - Myofascial Release